serum-errors/go-serum-analyzer/analysis/README.md

   * If a field is returned multiple times, always the same field has to be returned.
   * We call this field the **error code field**.
   * When constructing an error, this field has to be set to a constant string.
+* return a local string variable
+  * The only values that are allowed to be assigned to the returned variable are:
+    * constant strings
+    * fields
+    * other local variables
+  * Those values have to follow the same rules as described above for returned values.

 There may be a mix of returning the error code field and constants inside of one `Code` method.